First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

 In temporal OMQ answering, there is a basic distinction between formalisms where temporal constructs are added to \emph{both} ontology and query languages (as in this article) and those in which only the query language is temporalised while ontologies are given in some standard atemporal language.
 The main advantage of keeping the ontology language atemporal is that the increase in the complexity of query answering compared to the atemporal case (observed also in this article) is less severe, if any.
 Temporal OMQ answering with atemporal ontologies has been introduced and investigated in the context of semantic technologies for situation awareness; a detailed introduction is given by~\citeA{DBLP:journals/ki/BaaderBKTT20}.
-A basic query language, \LTL-CQ, that has been proposed in this framework is obtained from \LTL{} formulas by replacing occurrences of propositional variables by arbitrary conjunctive queries (CQs). \citeA{DBLP:conf/cade/BaaderBL13,DBLP:journals/ws/BaaderBL15} analyse the data and combined complexity of answering \LTL-CQs with respect to $\mathcal{ALC}$ and $\mathcal{SHQ}$ ontologies.
-In this analysis, a fundamental distinction is between \LTL-CQ answering without any temporal constraints on the interpretation of concept and role names and \LTL-CQ answering when some concept and/or role names are declared rigid so that their interpretation does not change over time.
-For example, \LTL-CQ answering under $\mathcal{ALC}$ ontologies is \ExpTime-complete in combined complexity without rigid names but 2\ExpTime-complete with rigid names.
+A basic query language, \LTL-CQ, proposed in this framework is obtained from \LTL{} formulas by replacing occurrences of propositional variables by arbitrary conjunctive queries (CQs).
+In this framework, a fundamental distinction is between answering \LTL-CQs without any additional temporal constraints and answering \LTL-CQs when some concept and/or role names are declared rigid so that their interpretation does not change over time. \citeA{DBLP:conf/cade/BaaderBL13,DBLP:journals/ws/BaaderBL15} analyse the problem of answering \LTL-CQs with respect to $\mathcal{ALC}$ and $\mathcal{SHQ}$ ontologies and show, for example, that \LTL-CQ answering under $\mathcal{ALC}$ ontologies is \ExpTime-complete in combined complexity without rigid names but 2\ExpTime-complete with rigid names. \citeA{DBLP:conf/gcai/BorgwardtT15,DBLP:conf/ijcai/BorgwardtT15} and \citeA{DBLP:conf/ausai/BaaderBL15} analyse the complexity of answering \LTL-CQs for weaker ontology languages such as $\EL$ (see below) and \DL{}, while~\citeA{DBLP:conf/frocos/BorgwardtLT13,DBLP:journals/ws/BorgwardtLT15} study rewritability of \LTL-CQs. \citeA{DBLP:journals/semweb/BourgauxKT19} investigate the problem of querying inconsistent data, and \citeA{DBLP:conf/aaai/Koopmann19} proposes an extension to probabilistic data.
+As the monitoring of systems based on data streams is a major application area for these logics, it is of interest to be able to answer queries without storing the whole ABox; for such results on the query language \LTL-CQs, we refer the reader to~\citeA{DBLP:journals/ws/BorgwardtLT15}.